 For a quick view of your lifetime earnings, you can check your Social Security Earnings Statement.
 To do this, register for my Social Security Online.
 Or you can call or visit your local Social Security office to ask for help.

-The SSI program currently pays a maximum benefit of $733 a month if you are single or $1,100 a month for a couple.
+The SSI program pays a maximum benefit of $783 a month if you are single or $1,175 a month for a couple in 2020.
 This is the total amount you are eligible to receive, but it will be reduced by certain other benefits or income you may receive.

 Specifically, SSI will reduce your maximum monthly benefit by any "countable income" that you receive.
 Countable income includes veterans disability benefits, unemployment, workers' comp, or Social Security benefits.